milesj/boost/docs/log.md

 ## Usage

-Logging is based around the concept of a "logger", which provides a set of functions of variable levels to log with.
-Logs are written to a provided transport, or `console` if not defined.
+Logging is based around the concept of a "logger", which provides a set of functions of severity levels to log with.
+Logs are written to one or many provided transports -- or `console` if not defined.
 To begin, instantiate a logger with `createLogger`, which returns a function that can be used for standard level logging.

 ```ts
 import { createLogger } from '@boost/log';